 As Americans plan ceremonies, shows, picnics, and parades across the nation to honor our service members throughout Military Appreciation Month each May, it’s worth asking: How do we go beyond the pomp to sew tribute and recognition for the armed forces into the fabric of daily life?
 For Perkins Eastman, the answer is a matter of building it into the design.
-That commitment is playing out across two projects the firm has undertaken for the military—one under construction, another recently completed—where the job has become deeply personal for each team.
+That commitment is playing out across two recently completed projects the firm has undertaken for the military, where each job has become deeply personal for the team that designed it.

 U.S. Naval Academy Alumni Association & Foundation